Early Adopter Review: Dynafit Ridge boots by kevin hjertaas

 Dynafit Ridge: Early Adopter Review

-I've been lucky enough to use the Dynafit Ridge Pro touring boots all season, and I've put in 35 days on them so far.
+I used the Dynafit Ridge Pro boots all last season and put something like 70 days on them.
 Though biased in many ways, I wouldn't take the time to write about them if I didn't honestly think they were the best boots I've ever skied in.
 What makes them so great, and what can be improved?
-So, let's get to it…

 The Weight: 1250g